Return To Handbook IndexRoss Crain's Resume

-ELASTIC CONSTANTS BASICS (ROCK PHYSICS)
+ELASTIC CONSTANTS BASICS

-The best known elastic constants are the bulk modulus of compressibility, Young's Modulus (elastic modulus), and Poisson's Ratio.
+The best known elastic constants are the bulk modulus of compressibility, shear modulus, Young's Modulus (elastic modulus), and Poisson's Ratio.
 The dynamic elastic constants can be derived with appropriate equations, using sonic log compressional and shear travel time along with density log data.

 Elastic constants are needed by five distinct disciplines in the petroleum industry: